bachtran02/edpy/README.md

 Some simple example usages of this module can be found [here](https://github.com/bachtran02/edspy/tree/dev/examples).

-For a more advanced usage, I currently use this library to send notification whenever a new course is created to Discord via Discord webhooks.
+For a more advanced usage, I currently use this library to send notification whenever a new course thread is created to Discord via Discord webhooks.
 You can checkout the repo [here](https://github.com/bachtran02/ed-discohook).

 ## Additional possible use cases
-- Recording data regarding students & course staff behavior on Ed.
+- Logging students & course staff activities on Ed.
 - (to be updated)